SajidMehmood88/CODING-CHALLENGE-QA/README.md

 # Talentspace Coding Challenge - QA

 ## The Goal
-An automation testing framework for some end-to-end test for web application using Cypress
+An automation testing framework for some end-to-end test for web application using Cypress based on page object model.

 ## Getting Started